Testing

 2. verify that the indexed state matches the expected state (creation of the expected components);

-3. simulate transactions (if vm implementation, it uses the provided SwapAdapter);
+3. simulate get amount out (if vm implementation, it uses the provided SwapAdapter);

 4. encode a single swap and simulate its execution;

-5. ensure that the amount out value from the execution match the one from simulation.
+5. ensure that the amount out value from the execution matches the one from simulation.

 Test Parameters